 - L.2.7.2.2 The ISP must describe the creative strategies it will use to encourage customers to participate and remain active in the program and must explain why these strategies are particularly suitable for the District's TANF customers. - L.2.7.3 QF #3 Program Orientation - L.2.7.3.1 The ISP shall describe its approach to conducting orientations for TANF customers to ensure that they clearly understand TEP and its requirements as described in Section C.5.
 In describing its approach, the ISP shall state the frequency and timing of the orientation taking into account that customer referrals can be sporadic based on available capacity and prompt customer engagement is critical.
 The ISP shall also indicate which staff person(s) shall be responsible for conducting the orientation. - L.2.7.3.2 The ISP shall explain the methods and modes of delivery it shall use to make the orientation impactful and inspire customers to participate.
 The ISP shall explain why the selected methods and modes of delivery are particularly effective for the TANF audience. - L.2.7.3.3 The ISP shall provide a content outline of its orientation that includes all topics listed in Section C.5.5.2.
-The ISP shall state what aspects of its services, processes and operations must be conveyed to the customer during the orientation and why. - L.2.7.4 OF #4 Wraparound Case Management - L.2.7.4.1 The ISP shall describe its case management philosophy and provide a detailed description of its methodology to delivering wraparound case management services described in Section C.5.5.4. - L.2.7.4.2 The ISP shall explain the key differentiators of its approach to wraparound case management, why they are best practices, and why they are particularly appropriate for non-exempt adult TANF customers. - L.2.7.4.3 The ISP shall describe the tactics it intends to employ to ensure customers successfully complete their education and training programs, remain active in one or more work activities, meet their work participation requirement, and retain employment. - L.2.7.4.4 Timely capture of customers' work participation hours can be challenging especially for those customers engaged in activities that are not directly supervised by the ISP (i.e. customers that have been placed by the ISP in education slots, work slots or employment).
+The ISP shall state what aspects of its services, processes and operations must be conveyed to the customer during the orientation and why. - L.2.7.4 OF #4 Wraparound Case Management - L.2.7.4.1 The ISP shall describe its case management philosophy and provide a detailed description of its methodology to delivering wraparound case management services described in Section C.5.5.3. - L.2.7.4.2 The ISP shall explain the key differentiators of its approach to wraparound case management, why they are best practices, and why they are particularly appropriate for non-exempt adult TANF customers. - L.2.7.4.3 The ISP shall describe the tactics it intends to employ to ensure customers remain active in one or more work activities, meet their work participation requirement, and retain employment. - L.2.7.4.4 Timely capture of customers' work participation hours can be challenging especially for those customers engaged in activities that are not directly supervised by the ISP.
 The ISP shall describe the case management steps it shall take in order ensure that customers report their work activities on a timely basis. - L.2.7.4.5 Employment retention is critical to maximizing customers' long-term success and advancement in the workforce.
-The ISP shall describe the employment retention mechanisms that it intends to use in order to ensure that the customer maintains employment.

-L.2.7.5 QF #5 - Education Slot and Work Slot Development and Placement
+The ISP shall describe the employment retention mechanisms that it intends to use in order to ensure that the customer maintains employment. - L.2.7.5 QF #5 Employment Preparation - L.2.7.5.1 The ISP shall provide its employment preparation curriculum outlining the topics that the ISP shall cover in order to teach customers employment soft skills, equip them with employment tools, coach them on how to undertake career exploration, and educate them about employer expectations.
+The ISP shall describe how it will sequence the topics into a logical, coherent, and self-reinforcing curriculum.